Laboratory Freezers Market

 Laboratory Freezers Market Recent Developments

-In August 2022, Azenta, Inc. announced the acquisition of B Medical Systems, boosting its capabilities in temperature‑controlled storage and vaccine transport solutions across global healthcare networks.
+- In September 2023, Azenta, Inc. completed the acquisition of B Medical Systems, expanding its capabilities in temperature-controlled storage and vaccine transport technologies.
+This strategic acquisition strengthened Azenta’s global footprint in the healt

 Laboratory Freezers Market Segment Analysis

-In this report, the Laboratory Freezers Market has been segmented by Product, End User and Geography.
+In this report, the Laboratory Freezers Market has been segmented by Type, End User and Geography.

 Laboratory Freezers Market, Segmentation by End User